lesliemayeux/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-The purpose of this assingment was to perform an audit for the Colorado Board based on the recent election.
+The purpose of this assignment was to perform an audit for the Colorado Board based on the recent election.

 1. Calculate the total number of votes casted.
 2. Get a complete list of candidates who received votes.